ABOUT US P.J.DUFFIN'S

 When it comes to meat tenderness, perhaps animal stress is the one area of concern that is rarely explained.
 An otherwise perfectly good tender steak can be ruined if the animal is experiencing stress.
 Stress can be caused by such things as improper diet, climate or environment, disease, and/or social factors.

-Loading and trucking the animals(s) to the slaughterhouse must be as stress-free as possible.
-Quiet, peaceful loading and non-slip trailer floors are a must.
+Loading and trucking bison to the slaughterhouse must be as stress free as possible.
+Quiet, peaceful loading and non-slip floors are a must.
 Crowding must be avoided.
-Poor driving practices and/or rough roads can also ruin the quality of the meat.
+Poor driving practices and/or rough roads can also stress bison.
+Pre-slaughter procedures at the slaughterhouse must be gentle and quiet.
+Slaughterhouse employees who yell or use cattle prods will increase stress.

 Quality Meat Requires Butchering Expertise